-For over a fifteen years, two million Palestinians in Gaza have lived under a brutal military blockade imposed by Israel.
+For over sixteen years, two million Palestinians in Gaza have lived under a brutal military blockade imposed by Israel.

 Gaza Unlocked is a project of the American Friends Service Committee, offering analysis, stories, and background information about Gaza.
 The project seeks to raise awareness and provide resources for those wishing to organize in solidarity, take part in events and protests, engage elected officials, and work for an end to Israel’s blockade on Gaza.